Ellen Terry: Shaw, Ibsen, Barrie

-Films and last years
+Last years

-In 1916 she appeared in her first film as Julia Lovelace in Her Greatest Performance and continued to act in London and on tour, also making a few more films through 1922, including Victory and Peace (1918), Pillars of Society (1920), Potter's Clay (1922), and The Bohemian Girl (1922) as Buda the nursemaid, with Ivor Novello and Gladys Cooper.
+In 1916 she appeared in her first film as Julia Lovelace in Her Greatest Performance and continued to act in London and on tour, also playing supporting roles in a few more films through 1922, including Victory and Peace (1918), Pillars of Society (1920), Potter's Clay (1922), and The Bohemian Girl (1922) as Buda the nursemaid.
 During this time, she continued to lecture on Shakespeare throughout England and North America.
 She also gave scenes from Shakespeare plays in music halls under the management of Oswald Stoll.
 Her last fully staged role was as the Nurse in Romeo and Juliet at the Lyric Theatre on Shaftesbury Avenue in 1919.

-In 1920 she retired from the stage and in 1922 from film.
-She returned to play Susan Wildersham in Walter de la Mare's fairy play, Crossings, in November 1925 at the Lyric Hammersmith.
+She returned to the stage to play Susan Wildersham in Walter de la Mare's fairy play, Crossings, in November 1925 at the Lyric Hammersmith.

 In 1922 the University of St Andrews conferred an honorary LLD upon Terry, and in 1925 she was appointed Dame Grand Cross of the Order of the British Empire by King George V, only the second actress, after Geneviève Ward, to be created a dame for her professional achievements.
-In her last years, she gradually lost her eyesight and suffered from senility.
+In her last years, she gradually lost her eyesight and suffered from senility, but she enjoyed time with her grandchildren and continued to love letter writing.
 Stephen Coleridge anonymously published an annotated volume of his correspondence with Terry, The Heart of Ellen Terry, in 1928.